cswinter/hyperstate/README.md

 - Large binary objects in checkpoints can be loaded lazily only when accessed
 - DSL for hyperparameter schedules
 - (planned) Edit hyperparameters of running experiments on the fly without restarts
-- (planned) Usable without preserved vergetables
+- (planned) Usable without fermented vegetables

 ## Config